 The table and second chart also show how Willoughby City contributes to the wider economy.
-For example, Willoughby City contributes 1.8% of New South Wales’s employment.
+For example, Agriculture in Willoughby City contributes 0.3% of New South Wales’s Agriculture employment.

 The third chart refers to how employment in Willoughby City has changed overtime and how it compares to expected changes based on benchmark and industry trends.
 This type of analysis is explored further within the Shift-share analysis economic tool.”

 |Industry sector analysis|

 |Willoughby City - All industries - Constant prices||2018/19||2013/14||Change|